ZeroPass/ack/README.md

 - `assert_rsa_sha1` - fails transaction if RSA signature is not valid for the provided SHA-1 hash.
 - `verify_rsa_sha256` - checks if RSA signature is valid for the provided SHA-256 hash.
 - `assert_rsa_sha256` - fails transaction if RSA signature is not valid for the provided SHA-256 hash.
+- `verify_rsa_sha384` - checks if RSA signature is valid for the provided SHA-384 hash.
+- `assert_rsa_sha384` - fails transaction if RSA signature is not valid for the provided SHA-384 hash.
 - `verify_rsa_sha512` - checks if RSA signature is valid for the provided SHA-512 hash.
 - `assert_rsa_sha512` - fails transaction if RSA signature is not valid for the provided SHA-512 hash.